MCJack123/CraftOS-PC/docs/md/debugger.md

 The debugger has multiple windows that can show information about the process.
 It has a multishell-style tab bar at the top, allowing you to quickly switch between each window.
 You can also use Ctrl+Left/Right to switch between each tab.

 ### Debugger
 The Debugger window is the main window of the debugger.
 It has a GDB-style interface that allows stepping through lines, setting breakpoints, and examining the environment.
 You can trigger the debugger by holding Ctrl-T in the debugger, calling the `stop()` method of the peripheral, or calling `debug.debug()`.

+Local variables in the `print` command are available in the `locals` table.
+You can either search for a local by indexing with the local's name (e.g. `p locals.myVar`), or you can get a list of all locals available in a stack frame by indexing with the frame's ID (e.g. `p locals[4]`).

 These are the available debugger commands as of v2.2:
 * advance -- Run to a position in a file in the format `<file>:<line>`